Dogebooch/DougHub/.github/instructions/general-instructions.gemini.md

      - Concrete edits with real file paths (e.g. `src/foo/bar.py`, `tests/test_bar.py`).
      - What Claude is expected to implement.
      - How Copilot can assist (e.g. “use Copilot for boilerplate in this function, but keep signature/types from plan”).
-4. **Zen MCP integration**

-   - For each relevant checkpoint, specify how to use Zen tools, for example:
-     - `planner` to refine a large feature into smaller tasks.
-     - `codereview` to analyze Claude’s diffs and point out issues.
-     - `precommit` to run a final validation before committing.
-     - `debug` for systematic bug analysis.
-     - `testgen` for extra tests, especially edge cases.
-     - `analyze` or other tools when a whole-codebase view is required.
-   - When recommending a tool, be explicit about **scope** (e.g. “run `codereview` on `src/foo/*.py` and `tests/test_foo_*.py`”).
 5. **Behavior changes (if any)**

    - Call out anything that changes or removes existing behavior.